 Design the Planned Information System for every business independently, and for all business together.

-In this, we focus on the Business Requirement and System Requirement.
+In this, the focus is on the Business Requirement and System Requirement.
 The Business requirement also recorded in the “Business Requirement Document (BRD).”
 The importance of the business requirement document is “what is required rather than how to achieve it.”
-Whereas System Requirement also delegated through the “System requirement Specification or Document (SRS or SRD)” or another variant as “Functional Specification Document.”
+Every direct quote must be followed by a citation immediately following the closing quotation mark.
+Whereas System Requirement also delegated through the “System requirement Specification or Document (SRS or SRD)” Every direct quote must be followed by a citation immediately following the closing quotation mark. or another variant as “Functional Specification Document.”
+Every direct quote must be followed by a citation immediately following the closing quotation mark.
 The table also specifies the business requirement, and functional requirement discussed below: